kripanshu-1/Energy-management-of-Parallel-Hybrid-Electric-Vehicle/README.md

 Simulink model of the hybrid electric vehicle implementing the MPC strategy.

-Steps to Run the Simulink Model
+Steps to Run the Simulink Model:
 Open MATLAB and Add Toolbox:
 Unzip QSS_Toolbox.zip and add it to the current MATLAB folder using the "Add to Path" option (Selected Folders and Subfolders).
 Locate the Required Files: